saidone75/alfresco-node-vault/README.md

 - Scheduled or on-demand archiving
 - MongoDB storage via GridFS
 - Focus on [strong encryption](doc/Encryption.md) option for both content and metadata
+- Passwords are securely stored in a secret engine
 - REST API with proxy support
 - Engineered for flexibility and bespoke integrations
 - No installation or changes required on Alfresco